uccser/cs-unplugged/csunplugged/topics/content/en/data-structures-for-searching/unit-plan/lessons/binary-search-trees.md

 The right-hand picture shows the numbers to put under each disc, but these shouldn't be visible to the students.
 The lesson explains how to lay these out.

-{image file-path="img/topics/data-structures-for-searching-overview.png" alt="Binary search tree drawn on the ground in chalk." caption="An example of what we will be creating.
-Each binary search tree has a different shape depending on the data"}
+{image file-path="img/topics/data-structures-for-searching-overview.png" alt="Binary search tree drawn on the ground in chalk." caption="true"}

+An example of what we will be creating.
+Each binary search tree has a different shape depending on the data.

+{image end}

 {panel end}